sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 ## White-label or hosted onboarding and payments

-Before integrating a 3rd-party payment gateway with Flex, a few words on the different onboarding and payment experiences the payment gateways offer.
+Before integrating a 3rd-party payment gateway with Sharetribe, a few words on the different onboarding and payment experiences the payment gateways offer.
 The different experiences have implications for the integration, branding, and also the level of PCI-compliance required.

 There are two main types of onboarding and payment experiences the payment gateways offer: white-label and hosted.
 However, most providers